ligato/docs/docs/user-guide/concepts.md

 ---

-### Plugin Conf Files
+### Plugin conf files

 Some plugins require external information to ensure proper behavior.
 An example is the etcd connector plugin that needs to communicate with an external etcd server to retrieve configuration data.
 By default, the plugin attempts to connect to a default IP address:port.
 If connectivity to a different IP address:port is desired, this information must be conveyed to the plugin.

 For that purpose, VPP agent plugins support [conf files][config-files].
-A plugin conf file contains plugin-specific fields, that you can modify, to affect changes in plugin behavior.
+A plugin conf file contains plugin-specific fields that you can modify to affect changes in plugin behavior.

 ---

-### Conf File Definition
+### Conf file definition

 You can pass configuration data to the plugin with VPP agent flags.
 The [`vpp-agent -h`](config-files.md#vpp-agent--h-command) command prints the list of all plugins and their corresponding conf file command flags and env variables.